 Modern electronic Garmin instruments are fitted to allow portable electronic devices to connect by wifi.

-The yacht is professionally maintained, and the Club’s goal is to maintain the yacht’s safety equipment to Category 1 of the Australian Yachting Federation ocean racing safety regulations.
+The yacht is professionally maintained, and the Club’s goal is to maintain the yacht’s safety equipment to Category 1 of Yachting Australia’s ocean racing safety regulations.

 - Volvo D 2-75 Saildrive diesel.